The five labours of Europe:

 Preferred methods and Instruments for Establishing a Supportive framework

-(iii) Towards a Virtuous Triangle of the Fco-Responsible Social Market Economv
+(iii) Towards a Virtuous Triangle of the Fco-Responsible Social Market Economy

 (iv) Towards the Development of More Standards